 We spent four days in Cuba, two days in Havana and two days in Trinidad.
 Since we were a group of 4, to minimize all the traveling time with buses, we decided to rent a car.
 Just note, you will have to book your car at least month in advance.
 Unlike America or any other countries, license is required for a GPS, even if you brought it along, it will be confiscated upon arrival.
 So if you are planning on driving around Cuba, download Map.me on your smart phone devices.
 It will save your life!

 US credit cards are useless in Cuba.
 Unless you have a Debit card that has absolutely no affiliation with a US bank, you may withdraw cash from a bank or ATM.
 So be sure to bring lots of cash.

-There are two currencies in Cuba, CUP is for the locals, and CUC is generally for tourist. the US dollar exchange rates is roughly 1:1. however, you do get a better exchange rate with Euros, so if you have Euros, bring them alone!
+There are two currencies in Cuba, CUP is for the locals, and CUC is generally for tourist. the US dollar exchange rates is roughly 1:1.
+However, you do get a better exchange rate with Euros, so if you have Euros, bring them along!

 To be honest, I didn’t expect Cuba to be a very safe places, having disconnected with the world, I have always thought I would be very insecure.
 But I was wrong, Cuba was an extremely safe place, people were very helpful and friendly.
 We were out in the dark for an hour searching for Wifi and never once felt we were in danger.